John Birmelin

-Early life
+Early life and education

-Birmelin was born in Longswamp Township, Pennsylvania to a Pennsylvania German mother and a German father, who was a native of Baden, Germany.
-He studied music at a young age.
-By the age of eleven, he was an organist in the local church where his father was a member of the choir.
+Birmelin was born in Longswamp Township, Pennsylvania to a Pennsylvania German mother and a German father, who was a native of Grand Duchy of Baden, Germany.
+Birmelin studied music at a young age.
+By the age of 11, he was an organist in the local church where his father was a member of the choir.

 Career

-In 1896, he moved to Allentown, Pennsylvania.
+In 1896, Birmelin relocated to Allentown, Pennsylvania.

 In 1901, he accepted a job as the organist and choirmaster of Allentown's Sacred Heart of Jesus Church, a position he held until his retirement only weeks before his death in 1950.
 His successor as organist and choirmaster at Sacred Heart was Karl Buesgen, Birmelin's student and noted Pennsylvania impressionist landscape painter.
 Birmelin was also the first music teacher at Allentown Central Catholic High School, a position he held from 1926 to 1936.

-Literary
+Author

-Although he wrote some poetry and verse as a young child, Birmelin did not begin writing again until the later years of his life.
-During the early 1930s, Birmelin's poetry was included as part of "'S Pennsylvaanisch Deitsch Eck" ("The Pennsylvania Dutch Corner") column in The Morning Call, and writings from Birmelin were in 62 of the first 100 published columns.
-His most commercially successful work was Mammi Gans: The Dialect Nursery Rhymes of John Birmelin, a Pennsylvania German translation of many of the Mother Goose nursery rhymes.
+Although he wrote some poetry and verse as a young child, Birmelin did not begin writing again until later ins life.
+In the early 1930s, Birmelin's poetry was included as part of "'S Pennsylvaanisch Deitsch Eck" ("The Pennsylvania Dutch Corner") column in The Morning Call, where he authored 62 of the first 100 published columns.

+Birmelin's most commercially successful work was Mammi Gans: The Dialect Nursery Rhymes of John Birmelin, a Pennsylvania German translation of many of the Mother Goose nursery rhymes.
 Birmelin's poetry often dealt with aspects of Pennsylvania German life and history.
 "Gwendeltee", one of his earliest works, is a poem about a beautiful Pennsylvania German girl on a farm.
 "Regina Hartmann" tells about the return of a Pennsylvania German girl taken prisoner during the French and Indian War.
 "Der Laaf Kaaf" pertains to the Walking Purchase.

-Birmelin's Pennsylvania German translation of the song "America (My Country, 'Tis of Thee)" (often known as "America") was, and still remains, regularly sung at Fersommling and other Pennsylvania German events:
+Birmelin's Pennsylvania German translation of the song "My Country, 'Tis of Thee" continues to be sung at Fersommling and other Pennsylvania German events: